tobami/littlechef/README.md

 ### How it all works

-It all starts in the kitchen, which you should keep under version control:
+It all starts in the **kitchen**, which you should keep under version control:

 `auth.cfg`: Authentication information needed to be able to connect to the nodes
 `nodes/`: After recipes are run on [Nodes][], their configuration is stored here.
 You can manually   edit them or even add new ones.
 Note that LittleChef will use the file name as the hostname or IP to connect to the node.

-`cookbooks/`: This will be your [Cookbooks][] repository `site-cookbooks/`: Here you can override upstream cookbooks (Opscode's, for example) `roles/`: Where Chef [Roles][] are defined
+* `cookbooks/`: This will be your [Cookbooks][] repository
+* `site-cookbooks/`: Here you can override upstream cookbooks (Opscode's, for example)
+* `roles/`: Where Chef [Roles][] are defined

 Whenever you apply a recipe to a node, all needed cookbooks (including dependencies) and all roles are gzipped and uploaded to that node, to the `/var/chef-solo/` directory.
 A node.json file gets created on the fly and uploaded, and Chef Solo gets executed at the remote node, using node.json as the node configuration and the pre-installed solo.rb for Chef Solo configuration.